Consortium for the protection of the historical castles of Friuli Venezia Giulia

 In 1025, the Patriarch of Aquileia Popone, in support of the Holy Roman Empire's policy of peaceful expansion, which also in Friuli aimed at renewing the late antique agricultural and commercial splendour,...

-Castello di San Giusto (Trieste) »
+Castello di Cassacco »

 Castello di Albana (Prepotto) »